Upikk/Fiveguard_Discordbot/README.md

 Hello, i made discord bot with slash commands to work with FiveGuard Ban / Unban / Baninfo / Kick functions and i added fivem server status too

 <b>discord: upik_</b>
+<b>If you want to purchase custom bot with functions like revive, kill etc dm me on discord: upik_</b>!

 # config.json: